chrisdiana/cdmedia.github.io/_posts/2015-03-20-getting-started-with-slim-framework-pt-2.md

 commands via cURL or through HTTP protocol manually.

-In this part of the tutorial, we are going to focus on building the front-end interface to allow the user to easily use the API using HTML, Javascript and AJAX.
+In this part of the tutorial, we are going to focus on building the front-end interface to allow the user to easily use the API (using HTML, Javascript and AJAX).
 The beauty of using a RESTful
-API is that once an api is build, it can be accessed by any device or language that can use HTTP protocols...which gives plenty of flexibility for expanding to new platforms or languages.
+API is that once an API is build, it can be accessed by any device or language that can use HTTP protocols...which gives plenty of flexibility for expanding to new platforms or languages.
 This means you can use the same API with a Web Application as an iPhone or Andriod application.
 You can see how RESTful APIs have become extremely popular over the recent years.

-**Note:** When going through this tutorial, make sure to keep your console open to see all the requests, responses and function calls as I've placed `console.log` throughout the project.
+**Note:** When going through this tutorial, make sure to keep your web browser console open to see all the requests, responses and function calls as I've placed `console.log` throughout the project.